 What financial assistance does the Pathways in Education Program provide?

-The Pathways in Education Program provides successful candidates with tuition scholarships ranging between $2,500 and $15,000 to attend Northwest Christian University, University of Oregon, Pacific University or Lane Community College.
-Scholarships are paid directly to the attending college on a per term basis dependent on successful completion of each term, maintaining at least a 3.0 GPA, and making adequate progress toward licensure.Plan and pay for college?While the Pathways in Education program helps to covers the cost of tuition, it is not intended to completely fund a student's education.
-Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, additional tuition costs and other educational items as needed.
-Applicants are required to complete a FAFSA and are encouraged to visit the Office of Student Access and Completion website for more information pertaining to the Oregon Opportunity Grant, Oregon Promise (and the Oregon Student Aid Application - ORSAA).
+The Pathways in Education program provides successful candidates with tuition scholarships ranging between $2,500 and $15,000 to attend Lane Community College, Northwest Christian University, Pacific University or the University of Oregon.
+Scholarships are paid directly to the attending college on a per term basis dependent on successful completion of each term, maintaining at least a 3.0 GPA, and making adequate progress toward licensure.Plan and pay for college?While the Pathways in Education program helps to cover the cost of tuition, it is not intended to completely fund a student's education.
+Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, fingerprinting, additional tuition and other educational items as needed.
+Applicants are required to complete a FAFSA by the end of February each year and are encouraged to visit the Office of Student Access and Completion website for more information pertaining to the Oregon Opportunity Grant, Oregon Promise (and the Oregon Student Aid Application - ORSAA).

 What are the prerequisites?

 Candidates for the Pathways in Education program must:

 - Have graduated from high school, and

 - Qualify for admittance to one of our consortia partners: UO, Pacific or NCU (or plan to attend LCC to obtain an AAOT).